 - 1. In regard to the content of mission statements of medical schools: - a.
 STRONGLY ENCOURAGES medical school to recognize and actively promote the social mission of medical education.
 (2011) - b.
 SUPPORTS comparative assessment of medical schools' contribution to the social mission of medical education.
 (2011) - c.
 SUPPORTS the inclusion of and accountability for causes that reflect a: - 1.
-Primacy of teaching to the mission of academic medical centers.
-(2005) - 2.
+Focus on formally teaching and cultivating leadership competencies in medical education: - a.
+As an essential component to developing the professional identity of physicians at all levels of training and across all specialties; (2017) - b.
+As a means to promote effective interprofessional collaboration among healthcare professionals and teams; (2017) - c.
+To recognize that leadership competencies are integral to the delivery of high quality healthcare; (2017) - 2.
 Focus on service to the community.
 (2005) - 3.
 Emphasis on developing scientific discovery within its students through, but not limited to, basic and/or clinical science research.
-(2005) - 4..
+(2005) - 4.
 Commitment to teaching patient-centered, evidence-based medicine.
 (2005) - 5.
 Commitment to fostering professionalism, academic excellence and humanism.
 (2011) - 6.
 Commitment to physician workforce diversity and eliminating health disparities.
 (2011) - 7.
 Commitment to providing ample opportunities for inter-professional education and collaborations with other health disciplines (e.g. social work, pharmacy, public health, physical/occupational therapy, dentistry and nursing), throughout training.
 (2015) - d.
 ENCOURAGES every medical school to include in their mission statement to primary care.
 (2011)